Approximate Revenue Maximization with Multiple Items: Introduction

 \end{theorem}

-We then consider the other simple single-dimensional auction, the {\em bundling} auction, which offers a single price for the bundle of all items.\footnote{By Myerson's result, this is indeed the optimal mechanism for selling the bundle.} We ask how well it can approximate the optimal revenue.
-We first observe that, in general, the bundling auction may do much worse and only yield a revenue that is a factor of almost $k$ times lower than that of the optimal auction (see Example \ref{ex:1/k}; moreover, we show in Lemma \ref{l:1/k} that this is tight up to a constant factor).
-However, when the items are independent and {\em identically} distributed, then the bundling auction does much better.
-It is well known (\cite{Arm99}, \cite{BB99}) that for every fixed distribution $F$, as the number of items distributed independently according to $F$ approaches infinity, the bundling auction approaches the optimal one (for completeness we provide a short proof in Appendix \ref{ap:k-infinity}.)
+Finally, we move to the other simple one-dimensional mechanism, the \emph{ bundling} mechanism, which offers a single price for the bundle of all goods.
+We first show that for general independent goods, bundling may do much worse and yield only a $1/k$-fraction of the optimal revenue (Example \ref{ex:1/k}).
+However, when the goods are independent and \emph{identically} \emph{distributed}, then bundling does much better.
+It is well known (Armstrong 1999, Bakos and Brynjolfsson 1999) that for every fixed distribution $F$, as the number of goods distributed independently according to $F$ increases, the bundling mechanisms become close to being optimal (for completeness we provide a short proof in Appendix \ref{s:k-iid}).
 This, however, requires $k$ to grow as $F$ remains fixed.
-On the other hand, we show that this is not true uniformly over $F$: for every large enough $k$, there are distributions where the bundling auction on $k$ items extracts less than $57\%$ of the optimal revenue (Example \ref{ex:57}).
-Our main result for the bundling auction is that in this case it extracts a logarithmic (in the number of items $k$) fraction of the optimal revenue.
-We do not know whether the loss is in fact bounded by a constant fraction.
-Since the distribution of the sum of $k$ independent and identically distributed according to $F$ items is the $k$-times convolution $F * \cdots * F$, our result is:
+On the other hand, we show that this is not true uniformly over $F$: for every large enough $k$, there are distributions where the bundling mechanism on $k$ goods gives less than $57\%$ of the optimal revenue (Example \ref{ex:57}).
+Our main result for the bundling mechanism in the i.i.d. case is: